 If yours were original white color, with the correct handles, they would be worth slightly less--probably in the $300 range together.*

 *this is if you are in one of the parts of the country where this style is still very popular--like the east coast of the US.
+In other parts of the country, these are not as popular and may fetch less.

 Also condition is everything and yours look like they may have some light wear, which will also lower the value.